DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/02-Data-Basics.md

 The number of siblings and student height represent numerical variables.
 Because the number of siblings is a count, it is discrete.
 Height varies continuously, so it is a continuous numerical variable.
 The last variable classifies students into two categories -- those who have and those who have not taken a statistics course -- which makes this variable categorical.

 > **Exercise**:
-Consider the variables `group` and `outcome30` from the stent study in the case study lesson.
+Consider the variables `group` and `outcome30` from the stent study in the case study chapter.
 Are these numerical or categorical variables? ^[There are only two possible values for each variable, and in both cases they describe categories.
 Thus, each is a categorical variable.]

 ### Relationships between variables